isomerpages/nlb-learning/_singapore/Adults/Content on Japanese Occupation.md

 	</tr>
 	</tbody></table>

-<b>These curated set of articles and books shed lights on the historic event.</b>
+These curated set of articles and books shed lights on the historic event.

 <h4>Articles</h4>